-The shooting occurred in August 2006 in the Long Island town of Riverhead, after a group of teenagers went to White's home over a dispute with his 19-year-old son.
+The shooting occurred in August 2006 in the Long Island town of Miller Place, after a group of teenagers went to White's home over a dispute with his 19-year-old son.

-White said he was protecting his family from a white lynch mob and the gun discharged accidentally.
+White, who is African-American, said that he was protecting his family from a white lynch mob and the gun discharged accidentally.